byrkbrk/generating-by-prompt-sdxl-lightning/README.md

-# Generating by Prompts using Stable Diffusion-Lightning
+# Generating by Prompts using SDXL-lightning